 What is the issue?

 Gastroenteritis is highly infectious and is caused by viruses, bacteria or parasites.
-In each case, infection occurs when the agent is ingested.
-This usually happens in childcare settings when unwashed hands are placed directly in mouths or touch food or drinks.
+In each case, infection occurs when the 'bug’ is ingested.
+This usually happens in childcare settings when unwashed hands are placed directly in mouths or touch food or drinks, or indirectly – by touching contaminated surfaces such as taps, toilet flush handles, children’s toys and nappies.
+Airborne droplets may be formed when a person vomits or has diarrhoea.
+These droplets can also contaminate surfaces with viral particles.

 Who is at risk?